0xSero/partisia-docs/docs/operator-9-node-health.md

 You should visit the metrics, where you can get important indicators of your node's performance.
 It is possible to see metrics for one shard, or for the whole chain, you can also see specifics of your node.

 **Make the metrics give you the information you are looking for:**
 In this example I will look at the latest 400 minutes on **Shard2**.
-Notice I add the time I wish to look back in the end of the URL, in this case 400 minutes.
-You can change shard number in the URL to see **Shard0** and **Shard1**
+Notice, that you add the time you wish to look back in the end of the URL, in this case 400 minutes.
+You can change shard number in the URL to see **Shard0** and **Shard1**.
+It takes about a day (1500 minutes) for all producers to have had their turn.
+If there are a lot of votes due to reset blocks, it can take longer.

 https://betareader.partisiablockchain.com/shards/Shard2/metrics/blocks/400